sitespeedio/sitespeed.io/README.md

 * Create HTML result pages or store the metrics in Graphite
 * Write your own plugins that can do whatever tests you want/need.

+And a lot of more things.
 But what does it look like?

 A summary report in HTML:
 <img src="https://raw.githubusercontent.com/sitespeedio/sitespeed.io/master/docs/img/html-summary.png">